Google Posts: Everything You Need to Know About [Complete Guide 2021]

 Create a title, start and end date, offer description, coupon code, terms, and conditions.
 A ‘View offer’ button is automatically added to the post.

-For example, if you own a fashion store, you can advertise a 30% discount on your Spring collection.
+For example, you can advertise a 30% discount on your Spring collection if you own a fashion store.

 google post type offer